victortedesco/DockerTutorial/README.md

 # Documentation

-You can check documents, videos, commands, an simple explanation  of Docker and more going to the [wiki](https://github.com/victortedesco/DockerTutorial/wiki).<br>
+You can check documents, commands, an simple explanation  of Docker and more going to the [wiki](https://github.com/victortedesco/DockerTutorial/wiki).<br>
 (Some of them was personally chosen by me, others were created by me)